Safflower: Flowers for human consumption

 Safflower flowers are occasionally used in cooking as a cheaper substitute for saffron, sometimes referred to as "bastard saffron".

 The dried safflower petals are also used as a herbal tea variety.

 Dye from flowers

 Safflower petals contain one red and two yellow dyes.
 In coloring textiles, dried safflower flowers are used as a natural dye source for the orange-red pigment carthamin.
 Carthamin is also known, in the dye industry, as Carthamus Red or Natural Red 26.
 Yellow dye from safflower is known as Carthamus yellow or Natural Yellow 5.
 One of the yellow pigments is fugitive and will wash away in cold water.
 The dye is suitable for cotton, which takes up the red dye, and silk, which takes up the yellow and red color yielding orange.
 No mordant is required.

-In Japan, dyers have long utilised a technique of producing a bright red to orange-red dye (known as carthamin) from the dried florets of safflower (Carthamus tinctorius).
-Darker shades are achieved by repeating the dyeing process several times, having the fabric dry, and redyed.
 Due to the expensive nature of the dye, safflower dye was sometimes diluted with other dyestuffs, such as turmeric and sappan.